KDTechniques/confirmation-dialog-swiftui/README.md

     public var body: some View {
         Button("Show Action Sheet") { isPresented.toggle() }
             .sheet(isPresented: $isPresented) {
-                WhatsAppActionSheet {
+                ConfirmationDialogView {
-                    ActionSheetHeadline(
+                    ConfirmationDialogHeadlineView(
                         text: "John Doe",
                         textOnly: false,
                         imageURL: .init(string: "https://picsum.photos/100"),
                         placeholderSystemImageName: "person.circle.fill"
                     )

-                    ActionSheetSubHeadline("Blocked contacts will no longer be able to call you or send you messages.\n\nIf you block and report this contact, the last 5 messages will be forwarded to WhatsApp and your chat with this contact will be deleted from this device only.")
+                    ConfirmationDialogSubHeadlineView("Blocked contacts will no longer be able to call you or send you messages.\n\nIf you block and report this contact, the last 5 messages will be forwarded to WhatsApp and your chat with this contact will be deleted from this device only.")

-                    ActionSheetButtons { buttonsArray }
+                    ConfirmationDialogButtonsView { buttonsArray }

-                    ActionSheetButtons { destructiveButtonsArray }
+                    ConfirmationDialogButtonsView { destructiveButtonsArray }
                 } dismissAction: { isPresented = false }
             }
     }